GlennJohansson85/e-shop/readme.md

     Employing environment variables (os.environ) for secure and flexible configuration management.

-These goals reflect a comprehensive approach to building a professional-grade e-commerce system that balances frontend usability, backend robustness, and secure cloud deployment.
+These goals reflect a comprehensive approach to building a professional e-commerce system that balances frontend usability, backend robustness, and secure cloud deployment.

 ### User Goals:

-Create a user friendly website where customers can browse for clothes and make secure purchases.
+The primary goal for users is to have a seamless and secure online shopping experience.
+E-SHOP is designed to provide:

+    - An intuitive interface for browsing and searching products by category, size, and color.

+    - A smooth and responsive shopping experience across devices.

+    - Secure user registration and login, with access to a personal account area.

+    - The ability to manage profile information and reset passwords if needed.

+    - A personalized dashboard displaying past orders and transaction history.

+    - A fast and reliable checkout process with secure PayPal payment integration.

+    - Saved shipping details to simplify future purchases.

+Overall, E-SHOP aims to offer a clean, trustworthy, and convenient platform for purchasing customizable clothing and electronics online.

 # 1 - UX